tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 > * Was the information in the document easy to understand?

-Strimling says you can ask users these questions during various interaction points (doc surveys, training situations, support interactions, onboarding, and more.)
+Strimling says you can ask users these questions during various interaction points (doc surveys, training situations, support interactions, onboarding, and more).
 The questions aren't simply yes/no questions but would include follow-up questions asking for more details if problems are noted.
 Similar to Wang and Strong's user-based DQ framework, these criteria aren't priorities from writers but rather from users.
 (Note: In later research, Yoel found that "completeness" might be more important than "relevance.")

 ## The problem with abstract definitions